-Limited Waivers of Sovereign Immunity for Native American Tribes default, CAL FIRE may require limited waivers of sovereign immunity when the primary grantee (who signs the grant agreement contract) is a federally recognized tribe.
+Limited Waivers of Sovereign Immunity for Native American Tribes

+CAL FIRE is accountable for the responsible use of state funds.
+Federally recognized tribes are sovereign nations with special legal status.
+In order to provide accountability for this grant funding and to ensure the grant agreements may be enforced in case of default, CAL FIRE may require limited waivers of sovereign immunity when the primary grantee (who signs the grant agreement contract) is a federally recognized tribe.
 This will be determined on a case-by-case basis and is dependent on the type and scope of the project.
 If required, the grant agreement will include these important terms and conditions.